 Zahra has experience in a range of commercial matters, including banking, insurance, civil fraud, shipping, professional negligence and general contractual disputes.
-Current instructions include:
+Current or recent instructions include:

 Zahra has experience of challenges to arbitration awards under ss.
 67, 68 and 69 of the Arbitration Act 1996 as well as enforcement of arbitration awards under the New York Convention.
 She appeared unled in L R Avionics Technologies Ltd v The Federal Republic of Nigeria & Anor EWHC 1761 (Comm), an enforcement action raising issues of state and consular immunity.

 Zahra is particularly interested in multi-jurisdictional disputes raising questions of private and public international law.
 She has significant experience advising on state immunity, both in her work with the Legal Advisor to the Prime Minister of Iraq and in practice.

 Zahra has a strong public international law practice, which includes both advisory work, in particular in relation to the immunity of states, international organisations and diplomats; as well as domestic litigation raising issues of public international law.
 Zahra was appointed Junior Counsel to the Crown (the UK Attorney General’s Public International Law C Panel) in 2020.
 Notable cases include:

 Zahra also has a growing practice in investment treaty disputes.
 She is currently instructed in Al-Jazeera v Egypt ICSID Case No. ARB/16/1 (led by Toby Landau QC), as well as a substantial claim brought by an investor against a South Asian state pursuant to a bilateral investment treaty.

 Before coming to the Bar, Zahra worked with the Legal Advisor to the Prime Minister of Iraq during the negotiations of the US-Iraqi Status of Forces Agreement, advising on issues of state jurisdiction and state immunity.